Back to Podcast Guides

 • "If I can explain this perfectly, maybe I'm not bad / broken / in danger."

 Those questions can look sophisticated from the outside.
-Internally, they may feel like jaw tension, narrowed attention, breath catching, and the inability to leave the issue alone.
+Internally, they tend to feel like jaw tension, narrowed attention, breath catching, and the inability to leave the issue alone.
 1A useful discernment question for self-inquiry: does this make me more available to life, or does it pull me into another loop of certainty-seeking?

-Medication can be one lever among many
+Medication as one lever among many

 Later in the conversation, Dan shifts from clinical language into image.
-He describes twilight as a symbol for living at the border: neither full day nor full night, light and dark together, diffuse light with fewer hard shadows.12
+He describes twilight as a symbol for living at the border: neither full day nor full night, light and dark together, diffuse light with fewer hard shadows.

 Practice